A reduced model for droplet dynamics in shear flows at finite capillary numbers: Results and discussions

 We now want to consider the prediction for the steady deformation in Eq.~\eqref{eq:stationaryD} and show the strategy adopted to compute $f_2$.
 Once we know the value of $f_1^{(\mbox{ EMM})}$, we can look for an optimal value of $f_2=f_2^{(\mbox{ EMM})}$ such that the prediction of the deformation in Eq.~\eqref{eq:stationaryD} matches the data coming from numerical simulations for finite $\Ca$.
 This matching procedure is illustrated in Fig.~\ref{fig:stationary_twopanels_defos}, where we report the results for the steady deformation extracted from the numerical simulations and the prediction based on Eq.~\eqref{eq:stationaryD} using the MM model parameters $\fmmonetwo$ (dashed lines).
+To strengthen our numerical analysis, comparisons with results based on different numerical methods~\cite{art:gounley16,li2000numerical} are also reported for the equiviscous case as shown in Panel (b).
 As already observed for the steady inclination angle (see Fig.~\ref{fig:stationary_twopanels_angles}), the MM prediction in Eq.~\eqref{eq:stationaryD} with $f_{1,2}=\fmmonetwo$ well adapts to the data for small $\Ca$, while a mismatch emerges at $\Ca \sim {\cal O}(1)$.
 Our working strategy is then to identify, for each value of $\Ca$, the value of $f_2^{(\mbox{ EMM})}$ that allows Eq.~\eqref{eq:stationaryD} to perfectly match with the simulation data.
 We find that this matching is possible for the values of $\lambda$ that we considered (solid lines).
 The values of $f_2^{(\mbox{ EMM})}$ that we extracted with this procedure are reported in Fig.~\ref{fig:f2} and also compared with an heuristic $\Ca-$dependent formula proposed by MM (Eq.(34) in~\cite{maffettone1998equation}).
 The latter compares very well with our proposed extensions only for the case $\lambda>1$, where we report a very similar increase in $f_2$ at increasing $\Ca$.
 Qualitatively, the model parameter $f_2$ is expected to acquire a dependence on $\Ca$, in that higher values of $\Ca$ would imply a droplet deformation process mainly driven by the viscous forces, while surface tension effects become negligible in such situation.
 More quantitatively, the model parameter $f_2$ can be viewed as an ``affinity" parameter~\cite{windhab2005emulsion} accounting for an additional surface slip which effectively removes part of the droplet elongation, whereas the full rigid body rotation is retained coherently with the rotating flow~\cite{gordon1972anisotropic}.
 When $\lambda\ne 1$, a common behaviour is shown in the approaching of the affine limit $f_2=1$ at higher $\Ca$: the affine motion of the interface changes with respect to the magnitude of the capillary number and the value $f_2=1$ is approached near or at the corresponding critical configuration for the droplet, signaling that an affine motion is ultimately required for the breakup~\cite{elemans1993transient,meijer1994mixing}.
 We also notice that for the case $\lambda=1$ we have $\fmmtwo=1$, so that in the case of equiviscous fluids the effective slip at the interface is lacking and the droplet is already in the affine configuration at small $\Ca$.
 We have fitted the coefficients $f_{1,2}^{(\mbox{ EMM})}$ with a polynomial expansion in the capillary number $\Ca$:

 in Tab.~\ref{table:1} we report details for a forth-order fit for $\lambda=0.2,1,2$.